andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/society-rules-of-engagement/README.md

 ## Organisational consequence

-The thread looming on the horizon with choosing to act in such a manner and choosing these convictions to be part of your culture, is a pyramid structure, in which the top layer understands there is only trade and profit.
+The threat looming on the horizon with choosing to act in such a manner and choosing these convictions to be part of your culture, is a pyramid structure, in which the top layer understands there is only trade and profit.
 The next layer, right underneath, the aristocratic layer, in which the members believe